BenjiMaYonez/jordan_scattering_yanglin/README.md

 - You can limit the largest tensor kept on the accelerator by exporting `JORDAN_DEVICE_TENSOR_LIMIT_GB` (defaults to 8 GiB for CUDA/MPS); once the estimate is larger than this, the model transparently moves the remaining layers to CPU.
 - Optional optimizations (disabled by default) can be toggled in each YAML config under `optimizations`:
   - `mixed_precision: true` executes FFT/Jordan blocks in float16 on CUDA/MPS while leaving filters in float32.
+  - `force_float16: true` converts the entire model and inputs to float16 on accelerators, with automatic float32 fallback on CPU runs.
   - `disk_cache: true` persists layer outputs to disk between forward and inverse passes so large runs avoid keeping everything in GPU RAM.
 - Export `PYTORCH_ENABLE_MPS_FALLBACK=1` to allow unsupported ops (such as some FFT kernels) to transparently run on CPU while keeping everything else on the GPU: `export PYTORCH_ENABLE_MPS_FALLBACK=1`.
 - You can verify the device that will be used with: